New Website 2020: Inspiration

 It’s similar to the concept of Bauhaus, though its origin and philosophy are different.
 Bauhaus (and other similar art forms) tried to contrast the previous gorgeous decorations of royalty and replace them with something new as these powers declined.

-Simplicity means the elimination of confusion, things not important, removal of decoration, and keeping things in a simple, plain, and natural way.
+Simplicity means the elimination of confusion, things not necessary, removal of decoration, and keeping things in a simple, plain, and natural way.
 All non-essential things are suppressed or excluded.
 At the same time, you create more space.
 A lot of today's industrial design follows this concept.

-I tried to keep my design as simple as possible while at the same time optimizing the content for maximal information density.
+I tried to keep my design as simple as possible, while at the same time optimizing the content for maximal information density.
 The website has no unnecessary elements, the navigation is as short as possible.

 Koko – Austerity (考古)

-It’s interesting to note that there are studies that prove that fewer options lead to more sales for example.
+It’s interesting to note that there are studies that prove that fewer options lead to more sales, for example.
 And people tend to be happier with fewer choices.
 It’s a slim zone between having no options and too many options.